Using AI for GOV.UK service prototypes

 Data protection considerations

-Two specific points to handle if your team is on the procurement side of the conversation:
+Two specific points for the procurement side of the conversation:

 - AI training on prompts and outputs.
 The AI provider’s policy on training matters.
 Vibe is configured for API-only access under data processing agreements that exclude prompts and outputs from training; check the equivalent for any tool you adopt.